biocatiit/website/content/pages/about_saxs.rst

 in addition to the SAXS flow-cell.
 The additional light scattering detectors provide accurate measurement of molecular weight, which is often hard to determine via SAXS methods.
-The measurement of the hydrodynamic radius in combination with Rg from SAXS, informs on the particle shape.
-SAXS and MALS-DLS-RI are measured on the same SEC elution, which is split into 2 separate streams, one of which goes directly to the SAXS flow-cell and the other through the UV, MALS / DLS, and RI detectors in that order thus minimizing dilution due to a long fluid trajectory from the column to the SAXS flow-cell.
-This approach provides all of the sample prep benefits of SEC-SAXS and eliminates possible ambiguity about differences between non-identical SAXS and MALS-DLS measurements.
+The measurement of the hydrodynamic radius in combination with Rg from SAXS informs on the particle shape.
+SAXS and MALS-DLS-RI are measured on the same SEC elution, which goes through the UV, MALS/DLS, and RI detectors and then to the SAXS flow-cell.
+This approach provides all of the sample prep benefits of SEC-SAXS and eliminates possible ambiguity about differences between non-identical separate SAXS and MALS-DLS measurements.
 Sample quality pre-requisites for this system are considerably more stringent than the simpler SEC-SAXS setup and the suitability of your sample must be determined through discussion with beamline personnel.

-BioCAT provides an Agilent Infinity II HPLC, a Wyatt DAWN HELEOS II MALS+DLS (17 channels LS, plus 1 DLS) detector, and a Wyatt Optilab T-rEX dRI detector.
+BioCAT provides two Agilent Infinity II HPLCs each with a Wyatt DAWN HELEOS II MALS+DLS (17 channels LS, plus 1 DLS) detector, and a Wyatt Optilab T-rEX dRI detector.
 The beamline also has the following Wyatt columns available for users: